axingjia/Journey_To_Data_Structure/README.md

-I am reading "Data Structure and Algorithm in Java" by Robert Lafore.
+I am revisiting Data Structure by reading "Data Structure and Algorithm in Java" by Robert Lafore.
 I was reading another book with C++ before but honestly I don't feel comfortable and don't feel it's practical to learn data structure in C++ as a self-taught, because I will mainly only learn either Java or C++ for technical interview, so why use C++ when you can just use Java for easiness?

 Let the journey of learning begin!

 PS: This project's purpose is mainly to document my learning experience of data structure, and hopefully by having the project and document it it will motivate me to stick it to the end.
 Cheers!

+Edit:5/24/2019:
+Here are the advantages of taking notes on github, that I realized after 4 months into this:
+1. The code is colorized
+2. You can check previous code conveniently because it's stored and organized
+3. You can copy and paste code from the textbook easily instead of spend eternity writing them down on a paper
+4. The note can be viewed anywhere
+5. The formating of writing on github is a lot easier, compared to try to organize it with paper
+6. Remembering where you have read to is a lot easier
+7. Documents are better organized

+Here are the advantages of reading it in actual code, compared to just reading pseudocode and try to write it yourself: (aka why I read this book)
+1. You have something concrete to remember, instead of just remembering the process of the pseudocode
+2. One thing that I was very curious is about different implementation of the same code, pseudocode can't be compared.
+It's not concrete
+3. You don't need to waste time figuring out the actual code from pseudocode.

 ---
 Some useful stuff